quicwg/base-drafts/draft-ietf-quic-recovery.md

 MaxAckDelay dynamically, instead of assuming a constant delayed ack timeout for all connections.

-MaxAckDelay is the maximum ack delay supplied in an incoming ACK frame.
+MaxAckDelay is the maximum ack delay supplied in an all incoming ACK frames.
-MaxAckDelay excludes ack delays that aren't included in an RTT sample because they're too large and excludes those which reference an ack-only packet.
+MaxAckDelay excludes ack delays that aren't included in an RTT sample because they're too large or the largest acked has already been acknowledged.
+MaxAckDelay also excludes ack delays where the largest ack references an ACK-only packet.

 ## Ack-based Detection